Tabletop

 It does not matter: the variety of forms and the mingling of the colors that constitute the textures are already satisfactory.
 Cézanne accepts to sell this unfinished work to a collector.

-Bouilloire et fruits was sold for £ 18M including premium by Sotheby's on December 7, 1999.
-This painting is listed as lot 18A by Christie's in New York on May 13.
-The press release of March 27 announces an estimate in the region of $ 40M.
+Bouilloire et fruits was sold for £ 18M by Sotheby's on December 7, 1999 and for $ 59M by Christie's on May 13, 2019, lot 18A.
 Please watch the very short video shared by the auction house.

 Also from The Collection of S.I Newhouse, Cézanne's 'Bouilloire et fruits' realizes $59,295,000 at auction https://t.co/0XESM9gIJx pic.twitter.com/JX9L5TU85u